Difference between Indian Penal Code and Code of Criminal Procedure

 What is the Indian Penal Code?

-What is Criminal Procedure Code?
+What is the Code of Criminal Procedure?

 These guides are not legal advice, nor a substitute for a lawyer